Here are the costs to forming a New Mexico LLC:

 The amount you’ll pay your accountant will vary, but most small business owners pay their accountant between $300 to $900 per year.

-You are not required to hire an attorney to form your LLC in New Mexico (although you certainly can if you want to).
+You are not required to hire an attorney to form your Limited Liability Company in New Mexico (although you certainly can if you want to).

 An attorney usually charges between $800 to $2,500 to form your New Mexico LLC.
 Their fee may be in addition to the $50 state filing fee.